TheKumarAniket/TheKumarAniket/README.md

 Hey there!
 Welcome to my DevOps Engineer portfolio.
 This is where I show off my skills, projects, and contributions in the world of DevOps.
 Want to know about my experience with automation, managing infrastructure, CI/CD pipelines, cloud services, and more?
 You're in the right place!

 Let me tell you a bit about myself.
-I a DevOps Engineer who loves designing, implementing, and managing scalable infrastructure and CI/CD pipelines.
+I'm a DevOps Engineer who loves designing, implementing, and managing scalable infrastructure and CI/CD pipelines.
 My aim?
 Bringing development and operations together through teamwork and automation.

 Here are some of the I'm good at: